Bennett Memorial Diocesan School

 About the course

-This course will equip you with the knowledge of what the most recent and rigorous research tells us about effective teaching.
+This course will equip you with the knowledge of what the best and most rigorous research tells us about effective teaching.
 You will begin to understand and be equipped to use in the classroom teaching methods that are practical, effective and informed by the best evidence based research.
 This will include:

 - how teachers structure explanations effectively so that students understand,